GNikroo/Wellness/README.md

 This is a list of well-known blogs that are user friendly with a clean design.
 They offer high quality recipes that support my vision for wellness and are perfect supplements to the site.

 ## Deployment
-I used Gitpod to write and deploy the code directly onto main.
-Github was used to publish the page.
+I used Gitpod to deploy the code.
+In settings for my Wellness project repository, I selected the main branch in the source section.
+The link was then generated publishing the website.

 ## Testing
 As of date of publishing the page, all links both internal and external have been tested and work as expected.